davidday99/eprog-fw/README.md

-# Open EEPROM Server Reference Implementation
+# Open EEPROM Server
-This repo contains an implementation of the Open EEPROM protocol for embedded devices.
-The code can be ported to various platforms by implementing the interfaces defined in `programmer.h` and `transport.h`.
+This repo contains a reference implementation of the Open EEPROM protocol.
+The code can be ported to new platforms by implementing the interfaces defined in `programmer.h` and `transport.h`.
 These files are located in `inc/open-eeprom`.

+A client communicates with a device running an Open EEPROM server using a byte-stream oriented protocol (see the specification for a list of commands).
+Serial and TCP-based transport work most naturally with the protocol, although there is nothing stopping you from implementing a custom transport layer, as long as from the server's perspective it is reading from a byte stream.

 ## Included Make Recipes
 1. `all`: build both an ELF and a flat binary.